Methamphetamine Addiction: Treatment, Symptoms, and Causes

 The initial stage of rehabilitation is an assessment by skilled medical staff.
 If the patient is still severely under the influence of meth, they will undergo a detox process.
 Those who complete the process may consider it a personal milestone.
 After some time, a patient’s body will have stabilized, and they will be able to progress to the next stage of the recovery process.

 Detoxification is a process by which the body cleanses itself of toxic chemicals.
-Methamphetamine detox takes roughly 20-25 hours, depending on the drug’s half-life.
+The duration of methamphetamine detox is generally determined by the distinctive half-life attributes of the substance.
 After five half-lives, drugs are eliminated from the body.

 Some of the most common withdrawal symptoms include anxiety, depression, fatigue, and increased appetite.
 All of these symptoms indicate that the body is detoxing from methamphetamine, flushing out the toxins, and returning to health.

 Some meth users go through the detox process at home.
 It is not recommended to undergo detox at home if the home environment is a triggering space.
 It is not recommended to try home detox if you have a dual diagnosis or co-occurring mental illness.

 Dehydration is a common side effect of withdrawal, which can be deadly.
 As a result, medically supervised detox can be an important part of a treatment plan.
 Meth detox centers and rehab facilities offer 24-hour medical care to people undergoing detoxification.
 Nurses and physicians on staff will use FDA-approved medications and ensure you are properly hydrated and nourished, allowing you to detox healthily and safely.

 Some people transition from detox to inpatient meth treatment.
 Inpatient treatment centers offer organized programs during the day as well as residential amenities outside those hours.
 During their stay in an inpatient rehab program, patients are given support 24/7.